 6. Roseate Spoonbill

-The Roseate Spoonbill is not a flamingo, although it is sometimes mistakenly identified as one.
-It uses its long bill, with a flat tip to sweep back and forth in shallow water in search of small fish and invertebrates.
+The Roseate Spoonbill (Platalea ajaja) is not a flamingo, although it is sometimes mistakenly identified as one.
+It has a long bill with a flat tip that resembles a spoon.

 5. American (Caribbean) Flamingo